nicolasH/frankensteins/README.md

 ## ___.sh

-This script generates a `blog/index.html` with the latest post and the list of older posts.
-For each posts (which should be markdown files in the `blog/` dir and with named like `yyyy_mm_dd.Prettyfied-title-here.md`) it will generate an html file at `yyyy/mm/dd/Prettyfiled-title-here.html`.
+This script generates a `blog/index.html` with the latest post and the list of 5 previous posts.
+For each markdown file in the `blog/` directory named like `yyyy_mm_dd.Prettyfied-title-here.md`) it will create an html file at `yyyy/mm/dd/Prettyfiled-title-here.html`.
 Each post title will be put in a link to itself.
+It will also generate a `blog/archives.html` file which contains a list of all the posts

 There is a newborn blog using it at [displayator.com](http://www.displayator.com/blog/).